galactickim/trusat-learn/docs/browser-tools.md

 3. Take a throw-away photo or screenshot with your phone at the point when you want to record an observation.
 Don’t worry about capturing a real image with the photo.
 The photo will contain meta-data with the exact time, which you can view on a computer.
 If photo’s meta-data doesn’t seem to show time down to the second, upload the photo [here](http://exif.regex.info/exif.cgi).

+4. Try to get more than one position if possible to increase the accuracy of your report.
+This ensures correct ID of satellite.

 ## Processing

 ### Step 5: Convert your data into coordinates